 Dental veneers offer a variety of advantages such as:

-The treatment process for veneers typically involves at least three trips to the dentist.
-One trip consists of a consultation while the other two trips are dedicated to applying them.
+The veneer treatment process typically involves at least three visits to see us.
+The first trip consists of a consultation with us, we discuss your options and how we can help.
+During the other two trips are dedicated to applying & fitting them.

-Once the veneer is created, your dentist will examine its fit and colour, trim it to achieve the best fit, and permanently cement it to your tooth.
+Once the veneer is created, we will examine its fit and colour, trim it to achieve the best fit, and permanently cement it to your tooth.
 The colour can be adjusted by using different shades of cement.

 Considerations for porcelain veneers: